itsMalb/birthday-info/README.md

 Download the project folder as a ZIP archive from this GitHub page and unzip the contents into any folder on your Windows PC.

 ## Usage
-- Open the project folder and double click the shortcut named `birthday-info`.
+- Open the project folder and double click the shortcut named `birthday-info-main`.
 - Enter your date of birth in this format: dd/mm/yy
 - Click Enter and read some cool information about your birthday.